 “Stay Hungry.
-Stay Foolish,” is the closing remark of Apple founder Steve Jobs during his commencement speech to the graduates of Stanford University on June 2005 — one of the most inspiring speeches I’ve ever heard.
+Stay Foolish,” is the closing remark of Apple founder Steve Jobs during his commencement speech to the graduates of Stanford University on June 2005 — one of the most inspiring speeches I’ve heard.

 In his speech, he talks about three important stories of his life: Connect the dots, Love and Loss, and Death.
 Here’s what I’ve learned: